dariodip/microservices_patterns_notes/README.md

-# microservices_patterns_notes
+# Microservices Patterns notes
-Notes from the book Microservices Patterns of Chris Richardson
+> Notes from the book Microservices Patterns of Chris Richardson

+This repository contains notes taken from the book [Microservices Patterns](https://microservices.io).